-Domestic violence affects men too.
+Domestic abuse affects men too.
 Are you being abused?

 It can happen to anyone regardless of age, race, gender, sexuality, disability, wealth, gender identity and lifestyle.
 The Men’s Advice Line speaks to straight and gay/bi male victims of domestic violence.

 How do you know you are abused by your partner?